Imitation: Over-imitation

 Over-imitation is "the tendency of young children to copy all of an adult model's actions, even components that are irrelevant for the task at hand."
 According to this human and cross-cultural phenomenon, a child has a strong tendency to automatically encode the deliberate action of an adult as causally meaningful even when the child observes evidence that proves that its performance is unnecessary.
 It is suggested that over-imitation "may be critical to the transmission of human culture."
-Experiments done by Lyons et al (2007) has shown that when there are obvious pedagogical cues, children tend to imitate step by step, including many unnecessary steps; without pedagogical cues, children will simply skip those useless steps.
+Experiments done by Lyons et al. (2007) has shown that when there are obvious pedagogical cues, children tend to imitate step by step, including many unnecessary steps; without pedagogical cues, children will simply skip those useless steps.

-However, another study suggests that children don't just "blindly follow the crowd" since they can also be just as discriminating as adults in choosing whether an unnecessary action should be copied or not.
+However, another study suggests that children do not just "blindly follow the crowd" since they can also be just as discriminating as adults in choosing whether an unnecessary action should be copied or not.
 They may imitate additional but unnecessary steps to a novel process if the adult demonstrations are all the same.
 However, in cases where one out of four adults showed a better technique, only 40% actually copied the extra step, as described by Evans, Carpenter and others.
-Children’s imitation is selective, also known as “selective imitation”.
+Children's imitation is selective, also known as "selective imitation".
 Studies have shown that children tend to imitate older, competitive, and trustworthy individuals.